 Many-to-Many Relationships

-Setting foreign key relationships serve us well when we're expecting a table in our relationship to only have a single record per multiple records in another table (ie: one player per team).
+Setting foreign key relationships serves us well when we expect a table in our relationship to only have a single record per multiple records in another table (ie: one player per team).
 What if players could belong to multiple teams?
 This is where things get complicated.

-As you might've guessed, many-to-many relationships happen between tables where n number of records from table 1 could be associated with n number of records from table 2.
+As you might've guessed, many-to-many relationships happen between tables where n number of records from Table 1 could be associated with n number of records from a table.
 SQLAlchemy achieves relationships like these via association tables.
 An association table is a SQL table created for the sole purpose of explaining these relationships, and we're going to build one.

 Check out how we define the association_table variable below: